freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-fetch-and-promises-by-building-an-fcc-authors-page/63ffa818da72e82dbe4ba0cb.md

 ---

 # --description--
-Now we need to show the author name and the author image.
+Now, you need to show the author name and the author image.
 But first, let's show the author's name.

 Create an `h2` tag with the class `author-name`, then interpolate the `author` you destructure inside the `h2` tag.
 This is the author's name.